8. Academic integrity

 8.4 Consequences of breaches of academic integrity

-Any one or more of the outcomes listed below can be applied on your first, second and third breach.
+Any one or more of the outcomes listed below can be applied to your first, second and third breach.
 The consequence is recommended by the faculty in accordance with the severity of the offence and the number of past breaches you have.
-The final decision regarding the consequence applied will be determined by the Dean/Associate Dean.
+The final decision regarding the consequence applied will be determined by the dean/associate dean.

 A fourth breach will result in your automatic dismissal from the program and from the college for up to five years.
 After the fourth breach you may not return to the same program.